 Don't Accept a Settlement Offer – Even if it Seems Reasonable

-While it may seem like the easiest course of action to resolve your case and move on with your life, the reality is that initial settlement offers are typically far below what a case is actually worth and do not fully account for losses like pain and suffering, loss of future income, future medical expenses, and loss of quality of life.
+While it may seem like the most straightforward course of action to resolve your case and move on with your life, the reality is that initial settlement offers are typically far below what a case is worth and do not fully account for losses like pain and suffering, loss of future income, future medical expenses, and loss of quality of life.